xiangzhi2003/PropertyManagementPortal/README.md

 This project follows the **MVC (Model-View-Controller)** pattern.
 Every feature is split into three parts:

 ### Areas (Login & Registration)
-`Areas/Identity/` contains all the login, register, and account management pages.
-These are provided by ASP.NET Core Identity (a built-in auth library) and we customized them.
-Think of Areas as a sub-application — it has its own pages, layouts, and logic, separate from the main MVC structure.
+`Areas/Identity/` contains all the login, register, and account management pages, provided by ASP.NET Core Identity and customized to match the site's design.
+Think of Areas as a sub-application — its own pages, layouts, and logic, separate from the main MVC structure.
+Note: this project has no real email sender configured, so the Register and Forgot Password confirmation pages show the confirmation/reset link directly on-screen instead of emailing it.

-### Models (`Models/`)
+### Models (`Database/Models/`)
 Models represent the **database tables**.
-Each `.cs` file in `Models/` maps directly to a table in PostgreSQL via Entity Framework Core.
-You define the fields (columns) here, and EF Core creates/updates the actual table when you run `dotnet ef database update`.
+Each `.cs` file maps directly to a table in PostgreSQL via Entity Framework Core.

 Example: `Unit.cs` has fields `UnitNumber`, `Type`, `RentAmount`, `Floor`, `Status` → these become columns in the `Units` table.

-### Controllers (`Controllers/`)
+### Controllers (`Backend/Controllers/`)
 Controllers are the **brain**.
-When a user clicks a link or submits a form, a controller action runs.
-It:
+When a user clicks a link or submits a form, a controller action runs, queries the DB, packages the data into a ViewModel, and returns a View.
-1. Reads data from the database (via `ApplicationDbContext`)
-2. Packages the data into a ViewModel (or passes a Model directly)
-3. Returns a View to display

-Example: User visits `/Admin/Users` → `AdminController.Users()` runs → queries the DB for all users → passes the list to `Views/Admin/Users.cshtml`.

-Each role has its own controller:
+Each role has its own controller, and all four inherit a shared `AppControllerBase` (holds the DB context, user manager, and the shared `Notifications`/`MarkRead` actions + `AddNotification` helper):
-- `AdminController.cs` — handles all admin pages
+- `AdminController.cs` — all admin pages
-- `TenantController.cs` — handles tenant pages
+- `TenantController.cs` — tenant pages
-- `ManagerController.cs` — handles property manager pages
+- `ManagerController.cs` — property manager pages
-- `MaintenanceController.cs` — handles maintenance staff pages
+- `MaintenanceController.cs` — maintenance staff pages

 Controllers are protected with `[Authorize(Roles = "RoleName")]` so only the right role can access them.

 ### Views (`Views/`)
-Views are the **HTML pages** the user sees.
-They receive data from the controller and render it.
-Views use Razor syntax (`.cshtml`) which is HTML mixed with C# `@` expressions.

-Each role has its own subfolder:
-- `Views/Admin/` — all admin pages
-- `Views/Tenant/` — tenant pages
-- `Views/Manager/` — property manager pages
-- `Views/Maintenance/` — maintenance staff pages
-- `Views/Shared/` — shared layouts and partials used by all roles
+The HTML pages the user sees, written in Razor syntax (`.cshtml`).
+Each role has its own subfolder (`Views/Admin/`, `Views/Tenant/`, `Views/Manager/`, `Views/Maintenance/`), plus `Views/Shared/` for layouts/partials used by all roles.

-### ViewModels (`ViewModels/`)
+### ViewModels (`Backend/ViewModels/`)
-ViewModels are **data containers made for a specific view**.
-Instead of passing a raw database model (which may have 20+ fields), the controller creates a ViewModel with only the fields that page needs.
+Data containers made for a specific view, so the controller only passes the fields that page needs instead of a raw 20+ field database model.
+Organized per role: `ViewModels/Admin/`, `ViewModels/Manager/`, `ViewModels/Tenant/`, `ViewModels/Maintenance/`, plus `ViewModels/Shared/` for the notifications view model used by every role.

-Example: `EditUserViewModel` has `FullName`, `PhoneNumber`, `Role`, `CreatedAt` — exactly what the Edit User page needs.
-The raw `ApplicationUser` DB model also has password hashes, security stamps, and other Identity fields the view should never touch.

-Only the Admin panel uses ViewModels right now (it's the most complex).
-Other roles can pass models directly for simpler pages.
+### ViewComponents (`Backend/ViewComponents/`)
+`NotificationBellViewComponent` — a self-contained component dropped into every role layout's header that renders the unread-notification bell icon.

 ### The Full Flow